-- 3.3 Usage-based insurance (UBI) can be explained as insurance (motor in this case) based on usage (driving in this case).
+- f.
+Competitive advantage: Alternative data sources allow Hippo to facilitate quick claims' settlement, better underwriting and pricing, and proactive risk mitigation.
+These advantages provide Hippo an edge over its its competitors who still rely on traditional sources of information for their day-to-day processes. - 3.3.
+Usage-based insurance (UBI) can be explained as insurance (motor in this case) based on usage (driving in this case).
 A device is installed in the vehicle, providing the real-time status of the vehicle like location, mileage, etc. Along with the telematics device, useful data can be fetched from other sources such as GPS devices and mobile apps.
 Artificial intelligence and machine learning algorithms can then analyse this data and develop a 'risk score' for the customer, which enables the company to perform effective underwriting and quote appropriate pricing for the relevant insurance policies.
 Below are some key alternative data sources they can leverage: - a.
-Telematics data: Data from such devices installed in vehicles can help analyse the driving behaviour of the driver by providing information like average speed, braking and acceleration pattern, mileage, and location.
+Telematics data: Data from such devices installed in vehicles can help analyse the driving behaviour of the driver by providing information like average speed, braking and acceleration patterns, mileage, and location.
 This can lead to customised pricing as per the overall driving behaviour of an individual. - b.
-GPS data: This data is used to track the movement and location of the vehicle, which helps the insurer in understanding the driving pattern of the insured person considering factors like distance travelled, locations covered, frequency of driving, etc. - c.
+GPS data: This data is used to track the movement and location of the vehicle, which helps the insurer in understanding the driving pattern of the insured person - considering factors like distance travelled, locations covered, frequency of driving, etc. - c.
 Mobile apps: Many insurance companies provide their mobile applications to insures persons, which track the speed, location and acceleration of the vehicle, facilitating companies to provide a customised risk rating and efficient underwriting. - d.
 OBD-II port devices: Insurers are adding smart devices that integrate with OBD-II port of vehicles to obtain various data points like engine performance, driving behaviour, mileage etc. - e.
 Mobile phone data: Some insurers, after taking due permissions from policyholders, can get access to their phone data like mails and texts to gather additional insights required for risk underwriting purpose. - f.
-In-car cameras: In-car cameras can capture the video footage of the vehicle, leading to more insights into the driving behaviour and to understand the root cause of any accident better to help determine if the claim is eligible to be serviced or not.
+In-car cameras: In-car cameras can capture the video footage of the vehicle, leading to more insights into the driving behaviour and understanding the root cause of any accident better to help determine if the claim is eligible to be serviced or not.